 Digital Product Manager

-Mevan manages our digital products and supporter communications.
+Mevan manages our digital products and previously our supporter communications.
 She leads on all our automated factchecking work, and the website.
 She also ran the election and referendum crowdfunding campaigns, the latest raised over £100,000.

 Mevan joined Full Fact in 2014 after working at Cancer Research.
 She helped build Bite the Ballot where she launched Britain’s first ever National Voter Registration Day.
 She graduated with a Masters in Bioengineering from the University of Sheffield.